-MILDOS-AREA estimates the human health exposure due to air emissions from uranium recovery operations.
+MILDOS4 estimates the human health exposure due to air emissions from uranium recovery operations.
 The mining and milling of uranium ore specifically involve risks posed by U-238 and its daughter products.
 Other uranium isotopes are not considered by the program because of their low relative concentrations and thus their negligible contribution to the overall dose.
-(For example, the next most abundant uranium isotope, U-235, constitutes about 0.72% of the uranium present in natural ores; compare this to about 99.27% for U-238, yet both pose a similar radiological risk.)
+(For example, the next most abundant uranium isotope, U-235, constitutes about 0.72 percent of the uranium present in natural ores.
+By contrast, U-238 constitutes about 99.27 percent, yet both pose a similar radiological risk.)
 In addition to uranium minerals, the ore can contain other radionuclides.
-One such radionuclide, Th-232 (and its daughter products), is often found in uranium ore, and, depending on its concentration, it can pose an appreciable hazard along with that posed by uranium.
-MILDOS-AREA 4 estimates the human health exposure to both U-238 and Th-232 and their decay series.
+One such radionuclide, Th-232 (and its daughter products), is often found in uranium ore, and, depending on its concentration, it can pose a radiological risk along with that posed by uranium.
+MILDOS4 estimates the human health exposure to both U-238 and Th-232 and their decay series.